Fraud Alert Center

 Knowing how to identify a scam or fraud is the first step in protecting yourself from becoming a victim.
 A good rule of thumb is that if it seems too-good-to-be-true, odd or out of place, it likely is.

-Some common things to be on alert for:
+Some common things to be on alert for include:

 Every day, thousands of Americans receive calls, text messages, and emails from scammers pretending to be a bank or credit union.
 Depending on how much information the scammers have been able to find about the consumer, they may even pose as the consumer’s actual bank or credit union.
 In order to gain access to your accounts, the scammers need certain information from you.
 Luckily, this information is standardized across the financial industry as information that banks do not ask for including your account number, social security number, PIN number, or online banking password.
 If you receive a call like this, hang up and call the bank or credit union at the number listed on their website, not the number you received a call from.